eclyptox/SyliusContactFormPlugin/README.md

 6. Define parameters in `.env` file

     ```
-   # Define if an email should be send to the manager when contact form is send
-    CONTACT_FORM_SEND_MANAGER_MAIL=
-    # Define if an email should be send to the customer when contact form is send
-    CONTACT_FORM_SEND_CUSTOMER_MAIL=
-    # Define 'name' field requirement in contact form
-    CONTACT_FORM_NAME_REQUIRED=
-    # Define 'phone' field requirement in contact form
-    CONTACT_FORM_PHONE_REQUIRED=
     # Recaptcha public key setter for contact form
     CONTACT_FORM_RECAPTCHA_PUBLIC_KEY=
     # Recaptcha secret key setter for contact form